smartFCA/paspailleur/docs/source/usage.rst

 Built-in patterns
 .................

+The study will use the Titanic example and focus on only 20 Passengers, not all of them.
-For this we'll be using the Titanic example since it has more than one pattern type:
+We'll be using the Titanic example since it has more than one pattern type, which uses more than one pattern class:

 .. code-block:: python
    :linenos: